grettke/help/help.md

 ### Understanding Your Cognitive Landscape.

+    ID: 60A17CE8-C905-4443-90A2-10D2C12F23AF

 You operate within a cognitive landscape.
 Every moment you are in a single `place`.
 While residing in each `place` you perform logically related `activities`.
 Activities facilitate logical actions like modification within that `place`.
 Modifications are performed objects.
 Objects include things like the contents of a buffer, contents of memory, or the file that backs a buffer.
-While performing those `activities` there is a logical sense of "flow".
+While performing those `activities` there is a logical sense of &ldquo;flow&rdquo;.
 That should never be interrupted.
 Usually an interruption occurs when you are going to go to a new `place`.
 The `distance` between `places` is measured in the similarity between the `actions` that you find there.
 As you develop these ides it will be obvious where